panva/jose/docs/types/interfaces/FlattenedJWS.md

 • `optional` **header?**: [`JWSHeaderParameters`](JWSHeaderParameters.md)

-The "header" member MUST be present and contain the value JWS Unprotected Header when the JWS Unprotected Header value is non- empty; otherwise, it MUST be absent.
-This value is represented as an unencoded JSON object, rather than as a string.
-These Header Parameter values are not integrity protected.
+JWS Unprotected Header as a JSON object.
+Not integrity protected; omit when empty.

 ***